Nallantli/Sono/README.md

 The syntax is mostly C-style with minor alterations regarding flow segments and usage of semi-colons.
 All lines (including the end of scopes `{}`) must use a semi-colon.
 The exception to this is single-lined scopes, where a semi-colon is not necessary.
 For example, the function `(a, b) => {return a * b;};` may also be written as `(a, b) => {return a * b};`.

 ### Variables

+There are two default, immutable variables: `_all` and `_base`.
+The former encompasses all generated phones, including those that exist in `_base` and their derivatives, while `_base` only contains the phones established in the TSV data file.

 Variables can have any key that falls within `[a-zA-Z_][\da-zA-Z_]*`.
 Examples: